bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 ## Wallets

-The core of BitcartCC is creating a wallet.
-In BitcartCC, one wallet represents one currency.
+The core of Bitcart is creating a wallet.
+In Bitcart, one wallet represents one currency.

 Default currency is btc, you can change that.
 When creating wallet, just select currency code from the ones available on your instance (btc,ltc etc.).
 Wallets may have a name and their [xpub](../support-and-community/faq/terminology-faq.md#what-is-an-xpub).

-The nice feature of BitcartCC is that it does not require your private keys, but it supports many different formats.
+The nice feature of Bitcart is that it does not require your private keys, but it supports many different formats.

 You can enter (x/y/z)pub - public key, (x/y/z)prv - private key, or even electrum seed - providing easiest migration possible from many wallets, especially electrum.
 If you don't have an xpub yet, we recommend you create a wallet somewhere.
-[Electrum](https://electrum.org) wallet provides the best integration with BitcartCC, check [Architecture page](../development/architecture.md) for more information.
+[Electrum](https://electrum.org) wallet provides the best integration with Bitcart, check [Architecture page](../development/architecture.md) for more information.

-When creating a wallet, it will get synced very fast (depends on the size of the wallet, but shouldn't take too long), and BitcartCC will fetch it's balance and display it.
+When creating a wallet, it will get synced very fast (depends on the size of the wallet, but shouldn't take too long), and Bitcart will fetch it's balance and display it.

 ![Wallets page](../.gitbook/assets/admin\_wallets.png)